uidu-org/guidu/docs/guides/08-frequently-asked-questions.md

 -> pkg-a is released at 1.2.0 (all dependents are updated to ^1.2.0) -> new branch is created to introduce pkg-b
--> pkg-a is bumped to 2.0.0 (all dependents are bumped to ^2.0.0) -> pkg-b branch is merged (without rebasing on master) -> master is now red because pkg-b still depends on pkg-a@^1.2.0
+-> pkg-a is bumped to 2.0.0 (all dependents are bumped to ^2.0.0) -> pkg-b branch is merged (without rebasing on main) -> main is now red because pkg-b still depends on pkg-a@^1.2.0
 ```

 This can be avoided by keeping branches as up to date as possible and will be mitigated completely with the introduction of `Landkid` (see [AK-4053](https://ecosystem.atlassian.net/browse/AK-4053)).